hsinyuan-huang/hsinyuan-huang.github.io/about/index.md

 * What are some near-term applications of <a href="https://arxiv.org/abs/1801.00862" target="_blank">NISQ technology</a>?
 * What kind of new machine learning paradigm could emerge on quantum computers?

-*Be cautious* that it is not clear whether AI would help much and whether NISQ technology would be greatly useful.
-It is likely that they will both be limited.
-And we are still years (maybe decades) away to have a fully-functional fault-tolerant quantum computers.
+Note that it is still unclear whether AI would help quantum much and whether NISQ technology would be hugely useful.
+It is likely that they will be limited until we have a fully-functional fault-tolerant quantum computer, which is still years (or decades) away.
-I just believe these are important questions worth exploring in the long-term and I really enjoy thinking about physics.
+However, I have always enjoyed in thinking about physics, and I believe these are important questions worth exploring in the long-term.
 See <a href="https://momohuang.github.io/PhD_Decision/" target="_blank">this post</a>.

 <figure class="half">
 	<img src="{{base.url}}/assets/img/me-1.jpg" class="img-disappear">